grahamhayes/irc-cah/README.md

 * **!list** - List players in the current game.
 * **!status** - Show current status of the game.
 Output depends on the state of the game (e.g. when waiting for players to play, you can check who hasn't played yet)
 * **!pick** - Alias for !play and !winner commands.
+* **!p** - Alias for pick

+All of these commands are case insensitive and are trimmed for whitespace so "!start" and "    !StaRt" will work the same

-Some of these commands reply as notice.
+Some of these commands reply as notice, others as a private message.
 If you use [Irssi](http://www.irssi.org), you can use [active_notice.pl](http://scripts.irssi.org/scripts/active_notice.pl) to get notices on the active window instead of status window.

 ##Install
 1. Clone the repository.